avinashsingh/mcp-sdlc-tracker/README.md

 - `archived`: Boolean flag for soft deletion
 - `dependencies`: Array of epic IDs this epic depends on
 - `dependent_epics`: Array of epic IDs that depend on this epic
+- `dependencies_resolved`: Boolean indicating if all dependencies are 'Closed'
 - `comment_count`: Number of comments on this epic

 #### User Stories Table